mostafanasser2000/-Mini-Full-Stack-Application-with-Dashboard/README.md

 # Mini Full-Stack Pharmacy Application with Dashboard

-A mini full-stack pharmacy application built using **Django REST framework** for the backend and **React** for the frontend.
+A mini full-stack pharmacy application built using **Django REST framework** for the backend and **React** for the front end.
 This application allows pharmacy staff and doctors to manage medications, refill requests, and request approvals/rejections, all through a dashboard interface.

 ## Tech Stack